romi514/ProjectADA/index.md

 <a href = "https://ch-fr.openfoodfacts.org/">
 	<img src="images/offlogo.png" alt="offlogo" width="100" align="right" hspace="15">
 </a>
 Our study is based on the public dataset <a href = "https://ch-fr.openfoodfacts.org/" style="color:#159957"> OpenFoodFacts</a>. <a href = "https://ch-fr.openfoodfacts.org/" style="color:#159957"> OpenFoodFacts</a> gathers more than a million products bought from supermarkets (mostly French) and scanned by over 15,000 users.
-The consumer can register product information such as its ingredients, nutitional intakes, allergens, etc ...
+The consumer can register product information such as its ingredients, nutritional intakes, allergens, etc ...
 We leverage this information to make a statistical examination of how diets are accounted for in the food-processing industry.</div>

 # Diets